kimjand/pgjdbc/docs/documentation/head/pgpreparedstatment.md

 * Setter methods defined in `PGPreparedStatement` can be used to set the parameter values corresponding to the parameter name.
 * Values can also be assigned to parameters using the setter methods in `PreparedStatement` using the 1-based index of the parameter name as returned by `getParameterNames()`.
 * PgJDBC does not allow mixing positional (`?`) and named (`:`) or native (`$`) placeholders.
+* Only one value is sent to the backend for each unique name.
+This means that all occurrences of each placeholder name shares the same value, and cannot be set individually.

 <a name="named-parameters"></a>
 **Example 5.5.
 Using named parameters**